 - Arrange transportation from your departure city in Mexico to La Mesilla at the border.
 This can be a shuttle or a public bus.

 - Get your exit stamp for Mexico at the Mexican Migration Office.
-Only pay an exit fee if you arrived in Mexico by land.
+Only pay the Mexico exit fee if you arrived in Mexico by land.

 - Travel 2 km through “no man’s land” with a collectivo or taxi to the actual border.
 If you booked the complete trip in your hostel, the same minivan that brought you here will take you to the actual border.